“KNOW WHO YOU ARE”

 “Now this thing that you are asking, well it is quite a sorrowful task.”

-“I will deny this request for, I will not do as you have asked.”
+“I will deny this request, and I will not do as you have asked.”

 “No my child, I have not come to take you away.”